Corporate Investigation Services Firm

 An employee threatens to report you.
 Company property is suddenly missing.
 Something is wrong with the accounting.
 An employee downloaded your trade secrets or infringed your intellectual property.
 You need a discreet solution to a sexual misconduct situation.
 Law enforcement investigates your company for fraud.
 A data breach or billing error may force you to self-report.
 A shareholder tries to blackmail the company.
-A litigation is getting out of control.
+Litigation is getting out of control.
 There is a prospective whistleblower claim.
 In all of these situations, it is important to avoid the number one mistake of crisis management: to panic.
-Don’t make hasty decisions, seek experienced help with any and all Corporate Investigations with Oberheiden P.C.
+Don’t make hasty decisions; seek experienced help with any and all Corporate Investigation Services with Oberheiden P.C.

 What We Protect

-Oberheiden P.C. protects everything that is important to you: your business, your assets, your ideas, your intellectual property—and, most importantly your good name and online reputation.
+Oberheiden P.C. protects everything important to you: your business, your assets, your ideas, your intellectual property—and, most importantly, your good name, and online reputation.
 High-ranking former FBI and DOJ officials with extensive investigative experience gained in some of the country’s most followed legal cases are readily available to execute effective and proven strategies for brand, corporate, and people protection.